ambrosrono/Restaurant-website/README.md

-# Restaurant-website
+# Responsive Restaurant Website

-Responsive restaurant website using using html, css and Javascript with dark and light themes
+### Responsive Restaurant Website
+Nice design of a responsive restaurant website 🥗 .
+It contains a header, home, about, services, menu, app, contact and a footer.
+It also has a fully developed light/dark mode 🌓 first for mobile then for desktop.